percwg/perc-wg/double/draft-ietf-perc-double.md

     extensions MUST be padded to the first 32-bit boundary and the overall length of the header extensions adjusted accordingly.

-  * Payload is the original encrypted payload.
+  * Payload is the encrypted payload from the outer SRTP packet.

 * Apply the inner cryptographic transform to this synthetic SRTP packet.
 Note if the RTP Sequence Number was changed by the Media Distributor, the syntetic packet has the